Frazer/react-meteor-modal/README.md

-You may also want to use EnclosedModal.jsx, ControlledAlertModal.jsx or ConfirmModal.jsx .
+You may also want to use EnclosedModal.jsx, ControlledAlertModal.jsx or ConfirmModal.jsx, or ControlledConfrimModal.jsx .

 You can see each of these running in the demo, and to see how to configure some modal, see SomeModalDemo.jsx